omega-gg/Sky-runtime/bash/ffmpeg/README.md

 ## Tools

 - [concat.sh](concat.sh): Concatenate two videos into one.
-- [concatZoom.sh](concatZoom.sh): Zoom on a still image and append it to the video.
+- [concat-zoom.sh](concat-zoom.sh): Zoom on a still image and append it to the video.
 - [cut.sh](cut.sh): Cut the video a the provided timestamps.
 - [reverse.sh](reverse.sh): Reverse the video.
 - [loop.sh](loop.sh): Generate a looped version of the video.